 Past Imperfect is a short story set during Livid Skies, SI CLARKE’s forthcoming second novel.
-It’s written for people who like a little mystery with their science fiction.
+It’s written for science fiction readers who enjoy having their preconceptions challenged.

 Ugh.
 After last weekend’s Hugo awards drama (if you missed it, count yourself lucky), I decided I had to rename a character in my second novel.
 She was previously named for a classic science fiction novel and the name only made sense if that was the case.
 It hurt, but I’m happy with the outcome.
 It was the right decision.